 Evaluate the Product Value

-Consider products that offer a clear benefit and ideally have a unique edge or backstory.
-The latter serves as evergreen marketing material.
-For instance, a sustainable phone case brand that plants a tree for every sale is more compelling than a cheap plastic case, especially for eco-conscious buyers.
+Look for affiliate products that offer a clear benefit and ideally a unique edge or compelling story.
+A sustainable phone case brand that plants a tree for every sale is more compelling than a generic plastic alternative, especially for eco-conscious buyers.

 Check the Commission Structure

-So, look for products with decent margins that allow you to offer competitive commissions without eroding your bottom line.
+Low quality commission structures don’t attract successful affiliate marketers.
+At the same time, your business needs a net gain after affiliate sales.
+Look for affiliate products with decent margins that allow you to offer competitive commissions without eroding your bottom line.

 6. Skipping the Analytics and Optimization Work

 Another mistake you can make in your affiliate program is ignoring analytics.
-Without analytics, you’re running blind.
-And if you don’t learn and optimize your marketing efforts, you’re leaving money on the table.
+Without data, you’re running blind.
+If you don’t learn from your results and optimise your marketing efforts, you’re leaving money on the table and missing opportunities to scale what’s working.

 Instead of Ignoring Data: